ARCHIVED-mean-stack/session-7/README.md

 The pop() method pulls the last element off of the given array and returns it.
 Unshift adds new items to the beginning of an array.

-###JavaScript animations (uses jQuery)
+###JavaScript animation (uses jQuery)

 Note - this is included for reference only.

-Since modern brwsers have sufficient support for css animations it is no longer necessary to perform js animations in most cases.
-If you are targeting modern browsers, then this won't be an issue, but if you need to support browsers that do not support CSS transitions, then you can easily register a JavaScript animation with Angular.
+Since modern browsers have sufficient support for css animations it is no longer necessary to perform js animations in most cases, but if you need to support browsers that do not support CSS transitions, then you can register a JavaScript animation with Angular.

 When you include ngAnimate as a dependency of your Angular module, it adds the animation method to the module.
 You can now use it to register your JavaScript animations and tap into Angular hooks in built-in directives like ngRepeat.
 This method takes two arguments: className(string) and animationFunction(function).